gboehl/macro_puzzles/README.rst

    and empirical evidence

 You are much invited to add puzzles.
 This list is thought to be constructive and *not* intended to be a one-sided critique on macroeconomics/DSGE models/rational Expectations/parapsychic mind control as a whole.
 Please be neutral and concise.
-The `issues <https://github.com/gboehl/pynare/issues>`_ can be used for discussion.
-To **contribute**\ , `just edit <https://macro-puzzles.readthedocs.io/en/latest/htc.html>`_ this file on GitHub or `shoot me an email <http://gregorboehl.com/#cta>`_.
+The `GitHub issues<https://github.com/gboehl/macro_puzzles/issues>`_ can be used for discussion.

+To **_`contribute_**\, `just edit this file<https://github.com/gboehl/macro_puzzles/blob/master/README.rst>`_ on GitHub or `shoot me an email <http://gregorboehl.com/#cta>`_.
+Here is a short _`guide<https://macro-puzzles.readthedocs.io/en/latest/htc.html>`_ as well.
+.

 Outline